πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 Cons:

-• 10 posts/month is barely usable
+• 5 posts/profile/month on free is barely usable

 • No AI on free

-• Paid plan starts at $25/mo — more expensive than most alternatives
+• Paid plan starts at $25/mo

-Verdict: Only worth it if you're an Instagram-only creator who posts twice a week and loves visual grid previews.
+Verdict: Only worth it if you're an Instagram-only creator who posts twice a month and loves visual grid previews.
 Otherwise, skip.
 See my full best Instagram scheduler breakdown for better options.

-7. TweetDeck (now X Pro) — No longer free
+7. TweetDeck (now X Pro) β€” Now $40/mo behind Premium+#

 • Best X column-based interface for power users